Flipping Physics

 Miscellaneous:

-• I purchased a long, green sheet of paper to use as a green screen and I am amazed at how well it works.
-I purchased it from BHPhotoVideo.
+• I purchased a long, green sheet of paper to use as a green screen and green screen large piece of fabric, and I am amazed at how well they work.
+I purchased them from BHPhotoVideo.

 • For royalty free music and sound effects I utilize the libraries that came with Final Cut Pro, GarageBand and iMovie.
 I also sometimes use sounds from FreeSound.org.
 I purchased both ProScores and Designer Sound FX from VideoCopilot.

-• Backups: I use a Time Capsule to keep a local Time Machine backup every hour.
-There is an external hard drive that I use along with Carbon Copy Cloner to create a clone of my hard drive every night.
-I even use BackBlaze to keep a backup of my essential files in the cloud.
-Never underestimate the usefulness of having multiple backups.
+• Backups: I use an external drive for a Time Machine backup and I use BackBlaze to keep a backup of my essential files in the cloud.
 On 2014.03.14 the Final Cut Pro library I was working with got corrupted and I almost lost 2 days of work.
 Using my local backups and AppleCare Support, it took me about an hour to reconstruct the library.